 Final Rules on E-Cigarettes: In August 2016, the FDA finalized its rules regarding nicotine products, which include regulations for e-cigarettes and vaping devices.
 These rules cover the manufacture, importation, packing, labeling, and other aspects of e-cigarettes, including advertising and promotion of the devices.
 It also covers device parts and accessories, such as e-liquids and their containers, batteries used in the devices, displays and even software used in the devices.

 E-Cigarette Youth Campaign: In September 2018, the FDA announced plans for a new campaign that would warn children about the potential dangers of using e-cigarettes, given the rise in the use of e-cigarettes among young adults.
 According to the agency’s press release, the campaign will target approximately 10.7 million teens and pre-teens aged 12-17 who have used e-cigarettes or are open to trying them.
 The campaign will focus on warning children about the risks of addiction and other health concerns related to vaping.

 Notable E-Cigarette Lawsuits

-So far, there have been no large-scale class action lawsuits or multidistrict litigations, similar to the big tobacco lawsuits that have been filed in the past.
+So far, there have been no large-scale class action lawsuits or multidistrict litigations, similar to the big tobacco lawsuits in years past.
 However, a number of individual lawsuits alleging injury or death due to vape use have been filed in various federal courts.
-Here are a few notable e-cigarette legal claims as examples of the types of lawsuits that are being filed.
+Here are a few notable e-cigarette lawsuit examples.

 Bradley Colgate and Kaytlin McKnight (California)

-Two plaintiffs in Northern California filed a complaint against Juul Labs and Pax Labs, claiming that the companies used false advertising and predatory marketing techniques to sell their products.
-As part of the claim, Colgate and McKnight allege that Juul pods (e-liquid packets) contained highly addictive concentrations of nicotine, which prevented them from being able to stop buying Juul products.
-The lawsuit claims Juul “built a commercial empire on fraud, misrepresentations and omissions,” focusing its efforts on attracting younger users through marketing efforts and by placing retail locations near high schools and college campuses.
+Two plaintiffs in Northern California filed a complaint against JUUL Labs and Pax Labs, claiming that the companies used false advertising and predatory marketing techniques to sell their products.
+As part of the claim, Colgate and McKnight allege that JUULpods (e-liquid packets) contained highly addictive concentrations of nicotine, which prevented them from being able to stop buying JUUL products.
+The lawsuit claims JUUL “built a commercial empire on fraud, misrepresentations and omissions,” focusing its efforts on attracting younger users through marketing efforts and by placing retail locations near middle schools, high schools and college campuses.

 L.P. on Behalf of D.P.
 (New York)